Definition of PostgreSQL LAG()

 Parameter

-- Expression: Expression is nothing but a column name used in a lag function to display the specified column data.
+- Expression: Expression is a column name used in a lag function to display the specified column data.
 This is a column or a Subquery.
 It will return a single value in the lag function.

 How PostgreSQL LAG () Function Work?